tobobo/tobobrowse/README.md

 This app interacts both with Transmission and the filesystem to enable simple commands that unify common operations when working with torrents.

+It also creates temporary links to files to securely allow access to files without opening up file browsing capabilities.

 ## Endpoints
 * GET /torrents - get all torrents
 * POST /torrents - add a torrent with a magnet link